-99% pure MIBK (Fisher Scientific) was used.
-The HPLC-grade carbon disulfide (99%) was obtained from Aldrich Chemical Company.
-The 575 passive sampler containing Anasorb 747 (SKC Cat.
+Ninety-nine percent pure alpha-methyl styrene inhibited with 15 ppm TBC and HPLC-grade carbon disulfide (99.9%) were obtained from Aldrich Chemical Company.
+The 575 Series passive sampler containing Anasorb 747 (SKC Cat.
 No. 575-002) and the Anasorb 747 tubes used for atmosphere calibrations (SKC Cat.
 No. 226-81) are available from SKC, Inc.

-A dynamic atmosphere generation apparatus was used to generate precise concentrations of MIBK in air for exposure of the passive samplers.
+A dynamic atmosphere generation apparatus was used to generate precise concentrations of alphamethyl styrene in air for exposure of the passive samplers.
 The system is described in Appendix A and Figure 1.
 The atmosphere was fed into an exposure test chamber.
 The passive samplers were exposed on a rotating bracket inside the test chamber to simulate wind velocity and orientation.

-Analytical recoveries for the passive samplers were conducted by injecting a known amount of MIBK (as a $CS_2$ solution) into the back of each sampler.
+Analytical recoveries for the passive samplers were conducted by injecting a known amount of alphamethyl styrene (as a CS_2 solution) into the back of each sampler.
 The passive samplers were capped, allowed to equilibrate overnight, and analyzed the next day to determine analytical recovery or desorption efficiency.
-The tests were conducted at mass loadings equivalent to an 8-hour time weighted average sample (6.48 L based on a calculated sampling rate of 13.5 ml/min) at 0.1, 0.5, 1.0 and 2.0 PEL under dry conditions.
+The tests were conducted at mass loadings equivalent to an 8-hour Time-Weighted Average (TWA) sample (5.9 L based on a calculated sampling rate of 12.3 ml/min) at 0.01, 0.1, 0.5, 1.0, and 2.0 PEL under dry conditions.

-The sampling rate, analytical recovery and storage stability experiments on the passive sampler were conducted under dynamic conditions in the test chamber described above.
-In the storage stability study, recovery is referred back to the reference samples analyzed on Day 1.
+The sampling rate, analytical recovery, and storage stability experiments on the passive sampler were conducted under dynamic conditions in the test chamber described above.
+In the storage stability study, recovery is referred back to the reference samples analyzed on day 1.

-The passive samplers were desorbed (in situ) with 2 ml of $CS_2$ and shaken on a flatbed shaker for 30 minutes.
+The passive samplers were desorbed (in situ) with 2 ml of carbon disulfide and shaken on a flatbed shaker for 30 minutes.
 All extracts were transferred to autosampler vials and analyzed by flame ionization gas chromatography.
 A chromatogram with analytical conditions is shown in Figure 2.